First-Order Modal $\xi$-Calculus: On the Aspects of Application and Bisimulation: Preliminaries

 For now let us firstly pay our attention to one issue: usually in logic, variables in a formula may be either free or bound, and so are they here, too.
 Roughly speaking in an $\FOMC$-formula, a $\forall x.$ operator binds a model variable $x$, while a $\xi X.$ operator (plus some extra condition) binds a formula variable $X$.
 The formal definition is as the following:

-\begin{definition}[Free Variable and Bound Variable] In any given $\FOMC$-formula $\phi$, a model variable $x$ either is bound by the nearest $\forall x.$ whose scope includes this $x$; otherwise it is a free model variable, namely, not within any $\forall x.$'s scope.
+\begin{definition}[Free Variable and Bound Variable] In any given $\FOMC$-formula $\phi$, a model variable $x$ either is bound by the closest $\forall x.$ whose scope includes this $x$; otherwise it is a free model variable, namely, not within any $\forall x.$'s scope.

-In any given $\FOMC$-formula $\phi$, a formula variable $X$ either is bound, iff it is firstly within the scope of the nearest $\LQ\RQ$ pair, and then bound by the nearest $\xi X.$ whose scope includes this $\LQ\RQ$ pair; otherwise it is a free formula variable. \end{definition}
+In any given $\FOMC$-formula $\phi$, a formula variable $X$ either is bound, iff it is firstly within the scope of the closest $\LQ\RQ$ pair, and then bound by the closest $\xi X.$ whose scope includes this $\LQ\RQ$ pair; otherwise it is a free formula variable. \end{definition}

 \begin{example} For a model variable $x$, whether free or bound is just like ordinary first order logic, \eg, $x$ is bound in $\FOMC$-formula $\forall x.\LQ p\RQ x$ and is free in $\FOMC$-formula $\LQ p\RQ x$.